dolthub/docs/content/reference/sql/server/garbage-collection.md

 We originally implemented garbage collection for the offline use case.
 We didn't need to worry about concurrent writes to the database.
 When we implemented online GC we needed a way to make sure concurrent writes didn't reference garbage collected chunks.
-To make sure online GC runs safely, it currently breaks all open connections to a running server.
+To make sure online GC runs safely, it currently breaks all open connections to a running server towards the end of the operation.

+At the end of the run, the connection which ran `call dolt_gc()` will be left open in order to deliver the results of the operation itself.
+The connection will be left in a terminally broken state where any attempt to run a query on it will result in the following error:

+`ERROR 1105 (HY000): this connection was established when this server performed an online garbage collection. this connection can no longer be used. please reconnect.`

+The connection should be closed.
+In some connection pools it can be awkward to cause a single connection to actually close.
+If you need to run `call dolt_gc()` programmatically, one work around is to use a separate connection pool with a size of 1 which can be closed after the run is successful.

 ## How garbage is created